pointfreeco/sqlite-data/Sources/StructuredQueriesGRDBCore/Documentation.docc/StructuredQueriesGRDBCore.md

 # ``StructuredQueriesGRDBCore``

-The core functionality of interfacing Structured Queries with GRDB.
+The core functionality of interfacing StructuredQueries with GRDB.
 This module is automatically imported when you `import StructuredQueriesGRDB`.

 ## Overview

-This library can be used to directly execute queries built using the [Structured Queries][sq-gh] library and a [GRDB][grdb-gh] database.
+This library can be used to directly execute queries built using the [StructuredQueries][sq-gh] library and a [GRDB][grdb-gh] database.

 While the `SharingGRDB` module provides tools to observe queries using the `@SharedReader` property